 Paper Submission Guidelines:

 Papers should not have been previously published, nor be currently under consideration elsewhere.
 Please attach to every submission a letter confirming that all authors have agreed to the submission and that the article is not currently being considered for publication by any other journal.
-Authors are required to accept the copyright terms of Bridges: Conversations in Global Politics.
+Authors are required to accept the copyright terms of Bridges: Conversations in Global Politics and Public Policy.

 Papers should be written in English.

 Authors must submit manuscripts via this website and all submissions must include a audio/video component.
-See guidelines for video submissions or contact the Bridges: Conversations in Global Politics editorial staff at .
+See guidelines for video submissions or contact the Bridges: Conversations in Global Politics and Public Policy editorial staff at .